ZoI19/samples/ReadMe.md

 ## Overview
 _This document was generated as Markdown in Visual Studio Code._

-The three documents summarised and linked here are presented as a brief outline of a diverse technical writing career.
+The three pieces summarised and linked below are samples of recent work over a diverse technical writing career.

-## 3DBARE: a virtual audio project

-My PhD thesis (Music Composition and Virtual Reality)  was an exploration of solutions to problems encountered when permitting a listener to dismantle and reconstitute a musical composition in a virtual environment.

-I invented and co-developed 3DBARE (three dimensional binaural audio rendering engine) for listeners to physically enter a virtually spatialised multi-channel 3D soundscape using motion-tracked headsets and software.

-Background and description of proof-of-concept  [here](https://github.com/ZoI19/samples/blob/master/sample-3Daudio.pdf).

 ## Rail Depot DMS User Guide